Privacy of TouchDesigner Components (

 .tox files.
 Privacy features require TouchDesigner Pro license to set after which all licenses types respect the privacy settings of a project or component.
 That is, the end-user will not need a Pro license to run Private

 .toe files or Private components.
-Non-Commercial/Commercial will work with a Private
+Non-Commercial/Commercial/Educational/Pro Designer/Player will work with a Private

 .toe file, as long as it’s not using any features their license doesn’t support.

-You can have a project start up in Perform Mode without Privacy (and the need for a Pro license) using the Dialogs->Window Placement dialog as well.
-Without Privacy, pressing Esc in TouchDesigner will bring you into Designer Mode.
+You can start a project in Perform Mode without Privacy (and the need for a Pro license) using the Dialogs->Window Placement dialog.
+But without Privacy, pressing Esc in TouchDesigner will bring you into Designer Mode where the networks are visible and editable.

 The Project Privacy option blocks access to editing networks in a

 .toe project file.
 This will protect the contents of the

-.toe will only open in Perform Mode, with no access to the networks.
+.toe saved with privacy enabled will only open in Perform Mode, with no access to the networks.
 To access the network again press the Shift+Esc key over the Perform window, to be prompted for the password.

 To hide image, movie, audio and other media that you embed in the file use the Virtual File System.